Hyderabad Lakes: FTL and Buffer Zone Check

 The most misread zone is the G.O.
 111 catchment area around Osman Sagar and Himayat Sagar.
 Covering 84 villages within a 10 km radius of both reservoirs, G.O.
 111 prohibits heavy construction and industrial use.

 The previous BRS government issued G.O.
 69on 12 April 2022to remove the restrictions under G.O.
 111 for all 84 villages.
-The Telangana High Court subsequently directed the state in September 2023 to form a High-Powered Committee before any changes could take effect, and G.O.
-111 restrictions remain in force as of the date of writing.
+The Telangana High Court subsequently directed the state in September 2023 to form a High-Powered Committee before any changes could take effect.
+That committee process remains incomplete, and G.O.
+111 restrictions remain fully in force as of the date of writing.
+No timeline for resolution has been set.
 Buyers in Gandipet, Tellapur, Chevella Road, and Mokila must confirm G.O.
 111 applicability before treating any plotted development there as legally safe.

 Data Source & Verification